Turku-BioImaging/ColonyArea/readme.md

 ![](images/Figure13.jpg)

-Figure 13:Parameters calculation for a customized plate. 𝐷2and 𝐷3 are the correct way of measuring the well’s wall thickness (maximum thickness) and the inter-well distance (minimum distance) while𝐷4 and 𝐷5 are the incorrect way of measuring them.
+**Figure 13:** Parameters calculation for a customized plate. 𝐷2and 𝐷3 are the correct way of measuring the well’s wall thickness (maximum thickness) and the inter-well distance (minimum distance) while𝐷4 and 𝐷5 are the incorrect way of measuring them.
 The final area to be analyzed for colonies (white area) corresponds to the area of the well reducing its diameter 𝐷1 by 𝑁%.

 Steps involved in the processing
 1. Colony_area.java: